Transitioning to Practice

 - Where written descriptions aren’t available, try to tease out expectations around clinical, business, and administrative duties and how the practice group is organized and reaches decisions;

 - Understand the TPA-MPG Funding Agreement, the history of the practice group and its protocols, and how the practice pays individual midwives;

 - Check your assumptions and clarify rationale and intentions when you find yourself in a situation in which an action, approach, or protocol has an impact on you.

-In the end, there will likely be unique situations which have not have been captured here and in those instances, the AOM can be a resource with tools that have been created to help practice groups build healthy infrastructure, with continuing education programs aimed at providing midwives with business and administrative skills they may not have learned as students, and with direct member support available at the AOM.
+You may encounter unique situations which have not have been captured above.
+The AOM is a resource with tools to help practice groups build healthy infrastructure, continuing education programs geared towards business and administrative skills, and staff providing direct member support.